O-One-EGY/.github/profile/README.md

 ### ❌ No Traditional CEO

-* DAMEN does not and will not have a CEO.
+* O-one does not and will not have a CEO.
 * We are led by a hybrid structure of technical and commercial co-founders.
 * Vision and direction are shared across engineering and commercial leadership.